MaxBelkov/visualsyslog/README.md

 Installation
 ===
 After installation Visual Syslog Server works immediately: adjustment is not required.
+Waiting for messages on the UDP port 514 (default setting).
 Visual Syslog Server is an Windows application (installing a system service is not required).

 Building from sources